 Is all the content available on Deep Web illegal?

-No, it is a small part of the Deep Web content like the Silk Route that is illegal.
+No, it is some components of what is knows as Deep Web content like the Silk Route that is illegal.
 Deep Web consists of lot of valuable resources not indexed by the regular search engines.
 Precious research data from universities is available on the Deep Web freely.
 Its is all about what you want the Deep Web for.

 What are the precautions to take while browsing the Deep Web?